Estimated reading time: 16 minutes

 The second most important task with using a budget is that both the wife and husband or partners must commit.

-It’s like hiking half-way up a mountain and you’re starting to fall but there is no one there to help you.
+It’s like hiking halfway up a mountain, and you’re starting to fall, but no one can help you.

-No one has to know you use a budget and if they did who the hell cares?
+No one has to know you use a budget, and if they did, who cares?

-If anything you’re both being smart savers and busting your debt into dust.
+If anything, you’re both being savvy savers and busting your debt into dust.

-So, if you are not using a budget and you’re in a relationship it’s time for a chat.
+So, if you are not using a budget and are in a relationship, it’s time for a chat.

-Bring out all of your ammunition (your debt, net income (if any) all the financial data and set it on the table.
+Bring out all your ammunition (your debt, net income (if any), and all the financial data and set it on the table.

 Talk to your spouse about how much debt you have and how much money you both net each month.

-Show him/her the importance of paying off debt because you are both deep in money problems.
+Show them the importance of paying off debt because you are both deep in money problems.

-Show The Easiest Budgeting System For Best Results
+Show The Easiest Budgeting System For the Best Results

-Also, if you choose to download my free basic budget it might encourage him/her to work with you.
+Also, if you download my free basic budget, it might encourage them to work with you.

-Often I find our excel budget may be overwhelming for people who don’t use excel.
+Often I find our excel budget overwhelming for people who don’t use excel.

-I’m a paper and pencil guy as well but use our excel budget which is also free to download for CBB subscribers.
+I’m also a paper and pencil guy, but I use our excel budget, which is also free to download for CBB subscribers.

-If you are able to get your spouse on the same page as you suggest that you both get an allowance.
+If you can’t get your spouse on the same page, suggest a monthly allowance.

-I find that if there is a bit of money you can set aside as fun money it’s like getting a chocolate bar, happiness.
+Set aside fun money if there is a bit of money left over.
+It’s like getting a chocolate bar, happiness.

-One last thing is if you feel trapped in a relationship and want out because he or she is the problem, then go.
+If you feel trapped in a relationship and want out because they are the problem, go.

-- You’re fighting your money problems using a financial tool that has been proven successful for so many people.
+- You’re fighting your money problems using a financial tool that has proven successful for many people.

 How To Fix Your Money Problems

-For some people who have fixed their money problems by reading Canadian Budget Binder, they did 7 things.
+For some people who have fixed their money problems by reading Canadian Budget Binder, they did seven things.

-- Spent time daily and monthly with a budget and both worked on it.
+- I spent time daily and monthly with a budget, and both worked on it.
 That meant they were on the same page.

-- Using all the free tools and resources along with cashback offers and coupons to lower prices on their grocery and pharmacy expenses.
-One of our favourite cashback websites is Rakuten and Ampli.
+- Using all the free tools and resources, cashback offers, and coupons to lower their grocery and pharmacy expenses prices.
+One of our favourite cashback websites is Rakuten.

-- Come up with a goals plan and discussion about things they need before buying it.
+- Develop a goals plan and discuss what they need before buying it.

-- What debts to get rid of first where many like to use the snowball method where you pay off debts lowest to highest.
+- What debts to get rid of first?
+Many like the debt snowball method, which pays off debts from lowest to highest.

 - They created an emergency savings fund

-- Finally, they allowed themselves an allowance each month so as not to feel deprived.
+- Finally, they allowed themselves an allowance each month to not feel deprived.

-- Education is very important when it comes to financing so I suggested they read my blog with over 2000 articles.
-I’d suggest starting with my 10 Step Mini-Budgeting Series.
+- Education is essential in finance, so I suggested they read my blog with over 2000 articles.
+I’d suggest starting with my 10-Step Mini-Budgeting Series.

 Seek Advice From Professionals With Money Problems

-Finally, I told them if they were serious about the long-haul that they could email with updates and any questions
+Finally, I told them if they were serious about the long haul that they could email me with updates and any questions.

-Once the debt is gone they told me they will plan to participate in the RESP, TFSA, and RRSP.
+Once the debt is gone, they told me they plan to participate in the RESP, TFSA, and RRSP.

-It’s hard to put money into these types of investments if you’re already struggling to keep the house going.
+It’s hard to put money into these investments if you struggle to keep the house going.

-Three other ways are to talk to a financial advisor, consolidation firm, or call your credit card companies and ask for a reduced rate.
+Three other ways are to talk to a financial advisor or consolidation firm or call your credit card companies and ask for a reduced rate.

-Do whatever it takes but don’t be shy to talk to the people you owe money to just to see if they can help you.
+Do whatever it takes but don’t be shy to talk to the people you owe money to see if they can help you.

-At the end of the day if you want out of the money problems you need to immerse yourself in all aspects of your debt to income ratio.
+Ultimately, if you want out of the money problems, you need to immerse yourself in all aspects of your debt-to-income ratio.

 Discussion: What has helped you to crush your money problems?
-Leave me your feedback below.
+Could you leave me your feedback below?